- CFA Exam

 - FRM Exam dates: Both the FRM Exam Part I and Part II are conducted twice a year in the month of May and November (usually third Saturday).
 Also both the levels can be taken on the same day at once.

 - The Deal: The two-part FRM Exam tests advanced, cumulative knowledge, and the concepts tested on the FRM Exam Part I are needed for Part II.
-The FRM programs two parts concludes with a four-hour examination each.
+The FRM certification programs two parts concludes with a four-hour examination each.
 Both FRM Part I and Part II can be taken on one single day.
-Although if you do not clear FRM Part I and clear Part II, you will still have to appear for both the exams next time.
+Although if you do not clear Financial Risk Management Certification Part I and clear Part II, you will still have to appear for both the exams next time.

 - Eligibility: Anyone can enroll in order to take the FRM exams.